 Laura Howard, spokesperson for Zoopla, says, '...the requirement for a garden is steadfast.
 A whopping 86% of both renters and homeowners in our survey consider outside space to be very or extremely important.'

 So which outdoor features are most valued?
 Well, it turns out that a relaxing place to sit comes out tops, followed by maximum exposure to sunlight.
+Our outdoor seating ideas and pergola ideas features will provide you with inspiration.
 Somewhere for the kids to play comes a close third.

 How much does a garden designer cost?
 A breakdown...